nicklockwood/iVersion/README.md

 Release Notes
 ----------------

+Version 1.11.2

+- Fixed compiler error when building for Mac OS X 10.10
+- Fixed some additional warnings

 Version 1.11.1

-- Added check for minimum supported iOS version, to prevent notifications for updated that device cannot install
+- Added check for minimum supported iOS version, to prevent notifications for updates that device cannot install

 Version 1.11